vippsas/vipps-developers/faqs/services.md

 on
 [portal.vipps.no](https://portal.vipps.no).
-These API keys will allow you to start making API requests to the production server (e.g., create a payment request that goes to a real user's Vipps app).
+These API keys will allow you to start making API requests to the production server (e.g., create a payment request that goes to a real user's app).

 ## Requirements

+*This is in the process of changing as part of the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 ### Non-Norwegian companies

-Non-Norwegian companies must have the following in order to use Vipps as a payment provider and to receive payments from Vipps users:
+Non-Norwegian companies must have the following in order to use  MobilePay as a payment provider and to receive payments from Vipps or MobilePay users:

 * A Norwegian organization number
 * A Norwegian bank account